hashicorp/terraform/website/docs/import/index.html.md

 While this may seem tedious, it still gives Terraform users an avenue for importing existing resources.

+## Remote Backends

+When using Terraform import on the command line with a [remote backend](/docs/backends/types/remote.html), such a Terraform Cloud, the import command runs locally, unlike commands such as apply, which run inside your Terraform Cloud environment.
+Because of this, the import command will not have access to information from the remote backend, such as workspace variables.

+In order to use Terraform import with a remote state backend, you may need to set local variables equivalent to the remote workspace variables.

 ## Hands-On Tutorial

 You can follow the [Terraform Import